 Understanding Payment Facilitator Compliance

 To fully reap the benefits of integrated payments, you need to either build a compliant solution or integrate with a payment provider that already complies with the laws and regulations of every country in which your customers operate.
-And if you choose to build it yourself and become a PayFac, you’ll also need to consider the added risk of non-compliance.
+And if you choose to build it yourself and become a PayFac platform, you’ll also need to consider the added risk of non-compliance.
 It’s important to protect yourself and your customers

 — and that involves a number of considerations.